-We painted a neutral gray over the red concrete, painted the bead board ceiling white and removed the vinyl siding from the ceiling beams.
+We painted the concrete a neutral gray color, painted the bead board ceiling white, and removed the vinyl siding from the ceiling beams.

 Dining Room Before

-The dining room was originally closed off from the kitchen.
+When we moved into the house, the dining room was closed off from the kitchen.

 Dining Room After

-When we moved in, the kitchen felt very small with the dark green paint and white appliances.
+When we moved in, the kitchen felt very small with the dark green walls and white appliances.

 Back Hallway Before